Agriculture

 Maize Production in India

-Updated on 17th May, 2024, By Abhijeet Warak
+Updated on 26th March, 2026, By Abhijeet Warak

 Maize Production in India

 Have you ever heard about “Queen of Cereals”?
-Maize is considered as to be the “Queen of Cereals” because it has highest genetic yield potential among all cereals.
+Maize is considered as the “Queen of Cereals” because it has the highest genetic yield potential among all cereals.
 It is the third most prominent cereal crop in India after rice and wheat.
 The scientific name of maize is Zea Mays.
 It accounts for around 10 percent of total food grain production in the country.
 The major states that produce maize are Karnataka, Madhya Pradesh, Maharashtra, Tamil Nadu and West Bengal.
 In this blog, we will understand the importance of maize cultivation in India, the major maize producing states and the scope of maize cultivation for farmers.
 Let’s have a look on the important aspects of maize production below.

 Table of Contents